karthikeyanrathore/nginx-notes-test/readme.md

 ## Nginx Notes API's

-Notes Restful API's.
 Aim of the project is to evaluate performance of flask app when integrated with different services like nginx, uWSGI, etc.

 ## How to run application?